DynamoMTL/dynamo-ops/_posts/at-the-office/2016-04-04-the-whybrary.md

   - More Space!
 Old Mtl is cramped, smells like old water and my high hells get wrecked on the cobblestone.
 - Why doesn't Braden just move to Montréal already?
 Gosh!
   - Nobody truly understands the answer to this question.
+  - ...or ever will.
+That guy, basically the black sheep.